 3. Chemicals and VOCs

 Our indoors are home to a complex variety of chemicals that we continuously pump into the air – room fresheners, disinfectants, cosmetics, mosquito repellants, and an assortment of volatile organic compounds (VOCs).
 VOCs are organic chemicals released from paints, primers, varnishes, wax, and other such sources.
-A bulk of these chemicals are carcinogenic aerosols and have a particularly strong effect on the health of our furry friends.
+The bulk of these chemicals are carcinogenic aerosols and have a particularly strong effect on the health of our furry friends.
 Even when they do not lead to cancer, they impair the functioning of the lungs and the heart.

 4. Dust Mites